nabousaab/AB_Hypothesis/README.md

 ````

-The above code had cleaned the non matching rows
+The above code had cleaned the non matching rows including the control group ones
 **My question is: how did this code clean up the unmatching rows while we did not include the control and/or old_page ?**